sachinchoolur/tiny-events.js/README.md

 - Add or remove multiple events at a time.
 - Easy event delegation
 - Attach event listeners to dynamically added element
 - And more.
-Just 80 bytes
+Just 1 kb

 # Installation